JairParra/GloVe-ML_Reproducibiliaty_Challenge/README.md

    - *Comments:* The repository uses code in C, python and bash; however the repository structure is very well organized, the code is fairly clean and well-commented, and they also include a demo.
    - *What would we like to do?*

+ - *General Reproducibility Notes*
+   - Most of these works and libraries at its core are purely dependent/based on Linux systems, with very little or no support for reproducibility in other systems like Windows.

 ## Announcements:
 - We are abandoning the previous paper.
 Focus on the new one